pedvide/simetuc/README.rst

 316906) is gratefully acknowledged.

-This work was started at the University of Cantabria under Prof. Rafael Valiente and continued at the University of Bern under PD Dr. Karl Krämer.
+This work was started at the University of Cantabria under Prof. Rafael Valiente, continued at the University of Bern under PD Dr. Karl Krämer and then at the Utrecht University under Prof. Andries Meijerink.

 License
 -------

 Copyright Pedro Villanueva Delgado, 2016-2017.

-Distributed under the terms of the `MIT <https://github.com/pedvide/simetuc/blob/master/LICENSE.txt>`_ license, simetuc is free and open source software.
+Distributed under the terms of the `MIT <https://github.com/pedvide/simetuc/blob/master/LICENSE.txt>`__ license, simetuc is free and open source software.

 .. |License| image:: https://img.shields.io/github/license/pedvide/simetuc.svg
    :target: https://github.com/pedvide/simetuc/blob/master/LICENSE.txt